chrisgurney/things2md/README.md

 This script was designed for use in Obsidian for Daily Notes, but as it outputs plain text as markdown, it really can be used anywhere you can run a Python script.

-Execute from Obsidian with the shell commands community plugin.
+I call this script via the [shell commands community plugin](https://github.com/Taitava/obsidian-shellcommands).
 Recommended configuration as follows:

-- Output at cursor position
+1. Add the command per the above example.
+Make sure your path to the things2md.py script is absolute.
+1. Click the gear icon for each command, and adjust these settings:
+    - In the _General_ tab, set an alias for the command.
+For example, _tasks_today_ (You'll execute this from a slash command.)
+    - In the _Output_ tab, under _Output channel for stdout_ set it to _Current file: caret position_